tthorntone/AdNauseam-Wiki/The-logger.md

 You can access the popup UI of a specific tab by clicking the second cell in a log entry.

-This will cause all entries in the logger which are unrelated to the selected entry to be dimmed.
+This will cause all entries in the logger which are unrelated to the currently opened popup to be dimmed.

 #### Filtering wizard